bloom-works/improveunemployment/README.md

 5. Install NPM dependencies `yarn install`
 6. In another terminal, run POSTCSS with `yarn postcss:watch`

-### Docker / Visual Studio Code Remote Container
+### Docker / Clean Environment

-Use these instructions if you need a clean/consistent environment.
+Use these instructions if you need a clean/consistent environment inside a local Docker container.

 1. Clone the repo and navigate into the base folder
-1. Run `docker build -t improveunemployment -f Dockerfile.dev .` (first time only)
+1. Run `docker build -t improveunemployment .` (first time only)
 1. Run `docker run -it -p 4000:4000 -v "$(pwd):/workspace" --rm improveunemployment`
 1. Access the site at `https://localhost:4000`

-If you need to restart the entire environment, the easiest way is to issue `exit` and re-enter via `docker run...`.

-Alternately, you can open a Docker-based dev environment in VSCode with the Remote Development Extension:

-1. Open the base folder in VSCode
-1. Execute the `Remote Containers: Open Folder in Container.." and choose `Dockerfile.dev`
-1. From the VSCode embedded terminal, you can execute the following commands:
-1. Run `yarn install && yarn postcss:watch &` (hit `Enter` and this will run in the background, rebuilding CSS after edits)
-1. Run `jekyll serve --watch --config _config-dev.yml`
-1. Click the URL in the log to forward port 4000 to your host machine
-1. Access the site at `https://localhost:4000`
+Tips:

+- This will reload content, CSS, and config changes live
+- `CTRL`+`C` will stop the process from running
+- If you need to run a Jekyll or Yarn command, launch a Bash terminal:
+    - Docker Desktop: Choose the running image and click `CLI`
+    - Command line: `docker run -it -v "$(pwd):/workspace" --rm improveunemployment bash`